 Diverse Housing offers Ex Felon and Sex Offender probation rooms in Orlando, Orange County, Florida.

-There are a total of (1) vacancies as of 10/07/18.
+We have a total of (2) upcoming vacancies opening 01/01/19.
 In order to be considered for future residency please fill out an application by clicking here.

 Every day there is an increasing number of people with backgrounds who cannot find desirable housing.
 We do our best to restore livelihood by offering suitable housing options.
 Whether you are a sex offender or ex felon we will do our best to satisfy your housing needs.
 Diverse Housing has been helping individuals and families of ex offenders since June of 2017.